threefoldtecharchive/jumpscaleX_archived/docs/Installation/README.md

         ```

 ## Container Install
-Here we will install jumpscale using container_install option which will create a docker-container for you and install jumpscale within it. we have 2 types of installation as the following<br/>
+Here we will install jumpscale using container-install option which will create a docker-container for you and install jumpscale within it. we have 2 types of installation as the following<br/>

 - #### Interactive Container
     In here you will be asked to provide a secret and to authenticate github cloning in the middle of installation. make sure to add your ssh-key to your github account's authenticated keys